 Finally, Purity Protocol Organic Oats.
 These are the only ones I recommend for people wanting to trial oats.
 They’re better than organic and go beyond gluten free requirements.
 More on these later.

 Need Gluten Free Recipes?
-We have 6 Cookbooks, 100% gluten free.
+Check out all of my Cookbooks, 100% gluten free.

 The Growing & Processing of Oats